 This article exploits deviations from secular state-specific trends in the unemployment rate around high school graduation to study how economic conditions affect postsecondary skill investments.
-Using administrative microdata on German higher education, I construct a panel at the commuting zone level on the share of more than six million high school graduates who enroll in and graduate from different institutions between 1995 and 2018.
-To distinguish between expected returns and outside options as mechanisms, I supplement my analysis with administrative data on the apprenticeship system, large-scale survey data on the expected returns to college, and a decomposition of business-cycle fluctuations into their national and local components.
+Using administrative microdata on German higher education, I construct a commuting-zone (CZ) level panel on the share of more than six million high school graduates who enroll in and graduate from different universities (1995--2018).
+To distinguish between expected returns and outside options as mechanisms, I support my analysis with administrative data on the apprenticeship system, large-scale survey data on the expected returns to university vs. apprenticeship and study intentions, as well as a decomposition of unemployment shocks.

-I find that economic shocks reduce overall college enrollment, particularly at traditional universities.
-A 1 percentage point (pp) deviation of the state unemployment rate (UR) from its long-term quadratic trend in the senior high school year reduces first-time college enrollment by 2.10~pp. Enrollment effects are concentrated at traditional universities and result in a long-term reduction in educational attainment at these institutions (-1.04~pp).
-In contrast, attainment at more vocationally oriented colleges increases by 0.40~pp. Survey data on expectations and decompositions of the state UR show that these effects are mainly driven by national shocks that reduce the expected returns to an academic degree.
-However, especially low-performing young men expect returns to a vocational degree to be stable and even to increase during downturns.
-While state-specific shocks have no effect on students' expectations, both national and state-specifc shocks have opposing effects on outside options.
-Capacity and credit constraints play a negligible role.\footnote{The evidence on credit constraints is mixed. \cite{hazarika2002role, christian2007liquidity} suggest that enrollment is more procyclical for low-income households.
-However, \cite{cameron2004estimation, hilger2016parental} find that most individuals with enrollment intentions are not liquidity constrained; \cite{bulman2015returns} detect only small effects of tax credits on college-going. \cite{bulman2021lottery} find that only large lottery wins have a small positive impact.
-However, \cite{lovenheim2011effect,pan2014parents,manoli2018cash} find significant effects of increases in housing wealth, parental layoff, and tax refunds on enrollment, respectively.
-For Germany, \cite{goehausen2024housing} finds negative effects of housing costs on enrollment and student mobility.}
+I find that a 1 percentage point (pp) deviation of the state unemployment rate (UR) from its long-term quadratic trend in the senior high school year reduces overall first-time enrollment by 2.10~pp. Enrollment effects are concentrated at academic universities and result in a long-term reduction in attainment at these institutions (-1.04~pp).
+In contrast, attainment at applied universities increases significantly by 0.40~pp. Large-scale survey data support an expectations channel, as higher unemployment lowers the subjectively expected returns to higher education and the enrollment intentions measured half a year before graduation.
+During downturns, especially low-performing young women expect the value of an apprenticeship degree, the main outside option, to increase in both relative and even in absolute terms.
+A decomposition of the state UR suggests that these effects are mainly driven by changes in aggregate conditions rather than changes in state-specific conditions.